thremulation-station/thremulation-docs/docs/quickstart/installation.md

 !!! note "Note:"
-      If you don't see your OS flavor listed, consider [contributing](../contribution/index.md)!
+      If you don't see your OS flavor listed, please consider contributing!

 ## Getting the Project